complyue/edh-early-history/edh/README.md

 and you can even roll your own, arbitrary new operators with a precendence you'd like with, as very well as in Haskell.

 All operators in Edh are left associative, infix only, though.
+Well, except a few hardcoded prefix operators:

+- (+) prefix plus
+- (-) prefix minus
+- (not) prefix bool negation
+- (|) gard
+- the keyword `go` and `defer` are implemented as prefix operator

 ### lossless decimal for numbers